frank-lsf/lsf-homepage/content/slides/flight-plans/index.md

 - Fly to the Central California Wine Country.
 - Destination: [Paso Robles](https://www.travelpaso.com/).
 - What to See: California Highway 1, Big Sur, Central California Wine Country.
-- Things to Do: Wine tasting; [Sensorio Field of Lights](https://sensoriopaso.com/) in the summer.
+- Things to Do: Wine tasting; [Sensorio Field of Lights](https://sensoriopaso.com/).
 - 1-hour flight each-way, usually a day trip.
-- \* I have not done this trip before so I'm extra willing to go! <br> (Picture found on the Web)

 ---